kennygrant/bestiary/slices.md

 ## Passing slices to functions

-Be aware when passing a slice to a function that while the slice itself is passed by value, it points to a backing array which does not change, even if the slice is copied, so modifying the elemnts of the slice passed in will modify elements of the original backing array.
+Be aware when passing a slice to a function that while the slice itself is passed by value, it points to a backing array which does not change, even if the slice is copied, so modifying the elements of the slice passed in will modify elements of the original backing array.

 ## Multi-dimensional slices